jay20438/Student-Performance-Prediction-and-Analysis-for-low-resource-scenario/README.md

 them in deciding their future career.
-Softwares, which try to identify the reason for a student's low performance may help in preventing students from losing their interest in studying.
+Softwares, which try to identify the reason for a student's low performance may help in preventing students from losing their interest in their studies.

 We have used the dataset, which was gathered from two portugese schools focussing on the portugese